-Since cats are solitary hunters, it’s preferable to place their food and water in a location where loud noises won’t travel (on the washing machine during the spin cycle is not recommended!!).
-Also place their food in an area sheltered from regular household traffic; a place where they’ll feel safe eating.
-Keep in mind, the cat’s litter box shouldn’t be near by, either.
+Since cats are solitary hunters, it’s preferable to place their food and water in a location where loud noises won’t travel (on the washing machine during the spin cycle is not recommended!).
+Also, place their food in an area sheltered from regular household traffic; a place where they’ll feel safe eating.
+Keep in mind, the cat’s litter box shouldn’t be nearby either.

-Living Space (and personal space)
+Living Space (and Personal Space)

 Providing an enriched indoor environment for your feline will combat boredom while keeping your cat more active.
 Indoor enrichment can also improve unwanted behaviors, such as excessive vocalizing or aggression.
-If you are experiencing any behavioral problems with your cat, it’s recommended to make an appointment with your veterinarian to discuss the behavior and ensure that there is not a hidden health issue before focusing on behavior modification.
+If you are experiencing any behavioral problems with your cat, it’s recommended to make an appointment with your veterinarian to discuss the behavior and ensure there is not a hidden health issue before focusing on behavior modification.
 Your veterinary assistant can also review what enrichment strategies you’ve been utilizing and offer further advice.
-Working together with your veterinary team, you can provide your cat with a fulfilling indoor lifestyle.
+By working together with your veterinary team, you can provide your cat a fulfilling indoor lifestyle.

 As snow covers the ground, we should pay special attention to our four-legged friends.
 That wonderful white scenery holds a cold truth: Dogs get frostbite.